What majors did you pursue and why?

-Currently, I am an economics and public health double major.
-I absolutely love both fields of study, so why have to chose between them?
+I was an economics and public health double major.
+I absolutely love both fields of study, so why choose between them?
 Moreover, I hope to mold my career into one that uses both disciplines - such as healthcare policy work or simply healthcare economics.

 Why did you choose the Belk College of Business/UNC Charlotte?